Grown Ups (upcoming TV series)

-Grown Ups is an upcoming Netflix drama series.
+Grown Ups is an upcoming drama television series for Netflix.
 It is an adaptation by Samantha Strauss of the Marian Keyes novel of the same name.
-The cast is led by Adrian Dunbar, Sarah Greene and Aisling Bea.
+The cast is led by Adrian Dunbar, Robert Sheehan, Sarah Greene, and Aisling Bea.

 Premise

-“Based on three couples — Nell and Liam, Cara and Ed, Jessie and Rory — like most families, the Caseys are a complicated bunch,” the show’s synopsis states.
-“Ever-shifting politics.
+"Based on three couples—Nell and Liam, Cara and Ed, Jessie and Rory—like most families, the Caseys are a complicated bunch," the show's synopsis states.
+"Ever-shifting politics.
 Old and new resentments.
 Arguments that blow over quickly and hurts that are nursed forever.
-They’re loyal.
+They're loyal.
 Noisy.
-And bound together by a whole lot of love.”
+And bound together by a whole lot of love."